PDSeniorDesign/form-app/README.md

 Before commiting please format your code with `prettier`.
 This is a tool that formats the code for you.
 Since this is what is currently being used, this is the recommended formmater.
 If you use [Visual Studio Code](https://code.visualstudio.com/Download), there is a [plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for the formatter that you can install.
 There are some [shortcuts](https://stackoverflow.com/questions/29973357/how-do-you-format-code-in-visual-studio-code-vscode) you can use.

+#### Test Server
+When a pull request or commit gets pushed to the master branch, it will automatically trigger the test server to update.
+The test server is [here](https://pacific-waters-97783.herokuapp.com/).
+It should mirror what is on the `master` branch.

 ## Authors

 👤 **Adrian Palomares**